 - Weekly Reflection: A podcast series focused on Ignatian pedagogy, among other topics, that will kick-off in the fall 2012, written and produced by Dr. Gina Merys

 The biggest benefit in hosting The Notebook as a weekly blog instead of a quarterly newsletter is that our connection to stakeholders — Saint Louis University faculty, graduate students, administrators, and fellow centers of teaching and learning — is even more immediate and interactive.
 We hope the newest iteration of The Notebook will encourage readers (especially SLU faculty) to share comments, ideas, approaches to teaching and learning, and consider contributing to The Notebook as a guest blogger.
-For more information on contributing to this blog, please review our style and submission guide, or read more about the mission of The Notebook in the About page.
+For more information on contributing to this blog, please review Blog Style Guide – Guest Bloggers, or read more about the mission of The Notebook in the About page.

 Last but not least, subscribing to The Notebook can be done in one of two ways: via email subscription (see the “Updates by Email” section on the right-hand side of the blog) or via RSS feed.
 To see how to subscribe to the blog, please check out the following short, three-minute video on our Vimeo channel: